sourcegraph/about/content/terms/privacy.md

 - Right to object to processing of personal data for direct marketing purposes
 - Right of erasure of your personal data from our system (“right to be forgotten”) if certain grounds are met

-To exercise your privacy rights, you can contact us directly at <a href="mailto:support@sourcegraph.com">support@sourcegraph.com</a>.
+To exercise your privacy rights, you can contact us directly at support@sourcegraph.com.

 <span style={{color: '#b200f8'}}>